veranemoloko/mini-clone-grep-cat/README.md

 # mini-clone-grep-cat
-This project implements two popular Unix/Linux commands, cat and grep, in C. These basic utilities allow for reading file contents and searching text within files using patterns, respectively.
-The project demonstrates how to recreate these commands with basic functionality.
+This project implements two popular Unix/Linux commands, cat and grep, in C.
-## Description

 ### `cat` Command
 The `cat` command reads and outputs the contents of one or more files to the standard output (typically the terminal).